Parmesan Smashed Potatoes

 Ingredients You’ll Need

-• Baby potatoes or small Yukon gold potatoes
+• 1½ lbs baby potatoes or small Yukon golds

 How to Make Parmesan Smashed Potatoes